GabeStah/gremlin-blog-posts/src/_posts/chaos-engineering/chaos-engineering-through-staged-resiliency/stage-1/2018-10-11-chaos-engineering-through-staged-resiliency-stage-1.md

 ###### Recovery Platform

-- Amazon EC2 `t2.micro` instance on `us-west-2a` Availability Zone with Nginx, Python, and Django **Bookstore** application configured and installed from latest release.
+- Amazon EC2 `t2.micro` instance on `us-west-2a` Availability Zone with NGINX, Python, and Django **Bookstore** application configured and installed from the latest release.

 **PURPOSE**: Indicate the specific technologies, platforms, and services that are necessary to complete the recovery procedure.
 {: .notice--tip }